 PVC venetian blinds: good for bathrooms and kitchens

-PVC venetians are a decent option for small wet areas.
+PVC venetians are a solid option for small wet areas.
 The slats are moisture-resistant and easy to wipe down, which makes them practical for bathrooms and kitchens where condensation is a factor.

 The trade-off in a compact room is visual.
 Individual horizontal slats add more visual texture than a flat roller panel.
 In a small bathroom that is mostly fine.
 In a small bedroom or living area, the result can feel busier than you want.